amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 * `"time integration method`" [string] defines a time integration method.
   The available options are `"BDF1`", `"BDF2`", `"Picard`", and `"backward Euler`".

-* `"initialize with darcy`" [string] solves the fully saturated problem with the boundary continious avaluated at time T=0.
-The solution defines a new pressure and saturation.
+* `"initialize with darcy`" [bool] solves the fully saturated problem to get an initial pressure field consistent with the boundary conditions.

 * `"clipping saturation value`" [double] is an experimental option.
-It is used after re-initialization described in the previous bullet to cut-off small values of pressure.
+It is used after pressure initialization to cut-off small values of pressure.
 By default, the pressure threshold is equal to the atmospheric pressure.
-  The new pressure is calculated based of the defined saturation value.
+  The new pressure is calculated based of the provided saturation value.
 Default is 0.6.

+* `"clipping pressure value`" [double] is an experimental option.
+It is used after pressure initialization to cut-off small values of pressure below the provided value.

+* `"enforce pressure-lambda constraints`" [bool] each time the time integrator is restarted, we may re-enforce the pressure-lambda relationship for new boundary conditions.

 * `"preconditioner`" [string] refferes to a preconditioner sublist of the list `"Precondtioners`".